Armanidrisi/python-bot/README.md

 # python-bot
 This Is A Advanced Telegram Refer And Earn Bot Developed In Python

-## How To Deploy On Pythonanywhere Or Local
+## How To Deploy On Pythonanywhere

 First Fork This Repository And Edits Details On Main.py File